waqasmalik85/traffic-signs/writeup_template.md

 Here are five German traffic signs that I found on the web:

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

+Second image "Roundabout mandatory" is one of the rare examples so it might be difficult for the network to recognize it.
+Third image "Speed limit 30km/h" is very similar to 80km/h speed limit so it would be a good test to see the network performance.
+The images are well lit and in focus.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).